sabinapakuwal/c-project/README.md

 ![op21](output/op21.png)

-### Program to input and find its factorial using recursion function
+### 12.Program to input and find its factorial using recursion function

 > Code